-Version Control – Integrate with your favourite hosting provider such as GitHub, to have full visibility into what was changed, why, when, and by whom.
+Version Control: Integrate with your favorite hosting provider such as GitHub, to have full visibility into what was changed, why, when, and by whom.

 This is important in the Salesforce DevOps world, so you’re confident that data can always be restored in case of a dodgy deployment.

 Metadata Backup: Just as data backup is important to the DevOps lifecycle, so is your metadata backup.
 Imagine overwriting a complex flow or Apex trigger, only to be told that there is no backup.
 Metadata backup makes the DevOps cycle less risky, as rollbacks are always possible.

 Unit tests and achieving 75% code coverage are a great way to ensure your deployments are safe to run, but what about performing tests to ensure the user experience and business processes perform as they should?
 This is where Test Automation can come into play.

 Tools that operate in the test automation space can run scheduled tests, ensuring that whatever processes you have built into Salesforce, such as qualifying a lead, progressing an opportunity, or closing off a case, all work no matter what changes you are making to the system.
 In addition to running all unit tests in the org to ensure Apex classes haven’t started to fail.

 We’ve already covered three core areas in the Salesforce DevOps world, and if you nail these down, you can be sure of smoother releases.
 However, as any great developer will know, writing Apex code isn’t exactly straightforward.
 Even if you know how to write Apex, good developers will separate themselves apart by ensuring best practices and standardizations are followed to create clean, scalable code with minimal technical debt.